 When a physician passes down a diagnosis of dementia, acceptance isn’t always the first response.
-Dementia is a serious neurological disease that requires the understanding of the patient and the loved ones surrounding them.
+Dementia is a serious neurological disease that requires an understanding of the patient and the loved ones surrounding them.

-If you have a parent or family member in assisted living that has been diagnosed and having a hard time coming to terms, having the right information on your side is a great way to approach this situation.
+If you have a parent or family member in assisted living that has been diagnosed and is having a hard time coming to terms, having the right information on your side is a great way to approach this situation.

 Understand Why Denial Happens